apache/lucenenet/src/Lucene.Net.Analysis.Common/Analysis/Compound/package.md

 #### HyphenationCompoundWordTokenFilter

-The [](xref:Lucene.Net.Analysis.Compound.HyphenationCompoundWordTokenFilter
+The [
-HyphenationCompoundWordTokenFilter) uses hyphenation grammars to find potential subwords that a worth to check against the dictionary.
+HyphenationCompoundWordTokenFilter](xref:Lucene.Net.Analysis.Compound.HyphenationCompoundWordTokenFilter) uses hyphenation grammars to find potential subwords that a worth to check against the dictionary.
 It can be used without a dictionary as well but then produces a lot of "nonword" tokens.
 The quality of the output tokens is directly connected to the quality of the